-CELEBRATE NATIONAL PINEAPPLE DAY 6/27 With Chef Cinco's Drunken Pineapple Caribbean Rice Bowl!
+FALL IN LOVE with Chef Cinco's Drunken Pineapple Caribbean Rice Bowl

-We could not celebrate this day without including our resident Chef and son, John "Cinco's" Caribbean inspired dish, "Chef Cinco's Drunken Pineapple Caribbean Rice Bowl!"
+We could not celebrate the love and joy's of food here on our blog without including our resident Chef and son, John "Cinco's" Caribbean inspired dish, "Chef Cinco's Drunken Pineapple Caribbean Rice Bowl!"
 This dish is sure to excite any pineapple lover!
 But first, let's meet the recipe's creator!

 Chef John Cinco's passion for cooking started very early in his life even before he could barely walk.